thijsvb/TiltBrushDisplay/README.md

 [Sketchfab](http://sketchfab.com) is a website for sharing 3D models.
 It has a great viewer for exploring 3D models and embed code to display models on other websites.
 There are two options for uploading:

  * Just the `.fbx` file
- * The `.fbx` file together with all the `.png` textures in a zip folder The latter will ofcourse render your model with textures.
+ * The `.fbx` file together with `.png` textures in a zip folder

+The latter will render your model with textures.
+However it applies one texture to everything, so it only really works for models that use one brush.

 ###Importing in Processing
 Importing an `.obj` file is fairly simple, but it doesn't have a texture.
 According to the [OBJ Wikipedia page](https://en.wikipedia.org/wiki/Wavefront_.obj_file) it stores [UV mapping information](https://en.wikipedia.org/wiki/UV_mapping), so it should be able to get a texture when we add one.
 However, there's a problem in Processing; you can't apply textures to loaded shapes.
 [Forum thread about the problem](https://forum.processing.org/one/topic/changing-materials-on-imported-obj-pshapes.html) that might be useful.